 “The auditors were impressed by the quality of the measures we already had in place,” said Holger.
 “In fact, we realised that achieving this level of certification for a medium-sized company like ours is quite unusual and it is normally associated with organizations many times our size.”

-As well as a series of active security features like multi-factor authentication and encryption key management, Eidosmedia platforms have an intrinsic resistance to attack by virtue of their unified-platform architecture.
+As well as a series of active security features like multi-factor authentication and encryption key management, Eidosmedia platforms have an intrinsic resistance to attack by virtue of their unified-platform architecture and making the Eidosmedia platform suitable as a government CMS and a CMS for banks.
 Integrated collaboration tools within the platform avoid the need for the external email and messaging apps that represent points of high vulnerability in federated solutions, making Eidosmedia’s integrated platforms far easier to secure.
 Cloud deployment, now adopted by a majority of users, further hardens platform security, as well as offering multiple options for fast, efficient disaster recovery.

 “Following several well-publicized hacking exploits in Europe and the US, the question of platform security is currently a hot topic for many of our users and the certification has been extremely timely in this respect,” said Julien Febvre, Eidosmedia ISMS manager.
 “As well as providing reassurance to our customers and partners, it may also allow them to achieve cost savings by reducing their own need for security audits.”